santi1110/bd-KindlePublishingService/README.md

 As a member of the Amazon Kindle team, you will be launching a new service that allows our publishing department to convert books into a digital format.

-*NOTE: We don't want to give the wrong impression, Amazon Kindle already supports the conversion from physical to digital format, but this is our interpretation and simplification of what the process of designing and implementing such a service might look like.*

 The overview, architecture, and implementation are covered in the [design document here](DESIGN_DOCUMENT.md).
 Almost all major pieces of software at Amazon first go through an intensive design review to answer the question "Are we building the right thing for our customer?".